 In a similar case, Jason Koran brought a claim after being terminated from the Ohio Bell Telephone Company.
 Jason was a homosexual who was married to his lover.
 Jason took his husband’s last name.
 Taking a husband’s last name generally considered a feminine practice, so Jason was perceived to be not in conformity with masculine stereotypes.
 One of Jason’s superiors, who opposed same-sex marriages, refused to call him by his married name and took a series of adverse actions against him.
 The judge permitted the claim to go forward because Jason presented sufficient evidence to show that he conspicuously did not conform to gender stereotypes.

 While the law has yet to recognize sexual orientation as a protected class, homosexual individuals may have a claim for discrimination if they can show it was because they do not act in conformity with gender stereotypes.
 If you feel that your employer is discriminating against you based on nonconformity to your gender stereotype, you may have a legal claim.
 To find out if you have a legal claim for sex discrimination, your best option is to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
-At the Spitz Law Firm, you will meet with a sex discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with a sex discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.

 The materials available at the top of this page and at this gender discrimination, sexual harassment, and employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking “what should I do …”, “I’m being sexually harassed …” “my supervisor grabbed my…”, “my boss is touching…” or “how do I …”, your best course is to contact an Ohio sexual harassment attorney/hostile work environment lawyer to obtain advice with respect to sexual harrassment/hostile work environment questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at the top of this page or through this employment law website are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at the top of this page or through this employment law website are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.